 Suddenly, Aihara reports they are receiving another message from the mysterious Teresa [Trelaina], the same person who sent them the previous message.
 Sanada is able to track the message’s origin point.
 From the map he uses, it looks like it is on the edge of the Milky Way, above the galactic plane.
 Kodai asks for permission to warp to the radio signal and Hajikata nods his consent.
 What’s strange about this scene is that Hajikata didn’t appear to be on the bridge when it began (I assumed he was still in the sick bay), but he’s suddenly there at the end.

 As Yamato gets underway again, a dark enemy craft floats into view and activates a signal.
 The Comet Empire’s eyes are everywhere.

 Next we’re introduced to some of the Comet Empire command staff.
-They are all lime-green colored, except for the lone woman, Lady Sabella [Princess Invidia].
+They are all lime-green colored, except for the lone woman, Lady Sabera [Princess Invidia].
 Commander Baruze [Bleek], in charge of the 7th Mobile Division, reports that General Naska has had great initial success, but now his scout ships have spotted Yamato heading for Telezart.
-Sabella seems a bit flustered at hearing the ship’s name and wonders aloud whether it’s the same ship that destroyed Gamilas single-handedly.
+Sabera seems a bit flustered at hearing the ship’s name and wonders aloud whether it’s the same ship that destroyed Gamilas single-handedly.
 She looks to the throne, where Prince Zordar, introduced with a caption, simply nods.
 At this, Zordar’s distaff mouthpiece finds her courage and has a warning sent to Admiral Goland [Torbuck] of the Telezart Defense Forces.

 Note that General Naska was mentioned, but did not make an appearance.
 He’d have to wait until the TV series to get his spot in the limelight.